oeg-upm/BRATtoBIO/README.md

 - [Usage](#usage)

-This python file contains the necessary function to convert annotated data in Brat format to BIO format.
+This python file contains the necessary code to convert annotated data in Brat format to BIO format.

 The files need to be in a specific structure.
 The directory dataset must contain at least one set (train, dev, test).
 Each set directory must contain two main directories: